tong-woo/WDPS2021_Web_Entity_linker_Group17/README.md

 To run our code, follow these steps:

+1. Upgrade pip: `pip3 install --upgrade pip`

-1. Install the needed dependencies: `pip install requirements.txt`
+2. Install the needed dependencies: `pip3 install -r requirements.txt`

+3. Start elastic search local server `sh es/start_elasticsearch_server.sh`.
+Wait a few seconds until elastic search is started.

-2. Run the code: Two alternatives
+4. Run the code: Two alternatives

-   - You can run the code by running the .sh file which assumes the following paths for input and output respectively:  `data/sample.warc.gz  sample_predictions.tsv`.
-And for the scoring input and output: `data/sample_annotations.tsv sample_predictions.tsv`
+   - SH File (Entity Linker + Score): You can run the code by running the `sh main.sh` file which assumes the following paths for input and output respectively:  `data/sample.warc.gz  sample_predictions.tsv`.
+And for the scoring input and output: `data/sample_annotations.tsv sample_predictions.tsv`.
+This will execute the Entity Linker and the `score.py` file to calculate accuracy, recall and f1 score.

-   - You can also run the code by running `python3 main.py data/sample.warc.gz`.
+   - Separately: You can also run the code separately by running `python3 main.py data/sample.warc.gz`.
 The latter parameter is the input of the WARC file.
 Then run `python3 score.py data/sample_annotations.tsv sample_predictions.tsv`.
 The latter parameters are the expected samples and the output file of the *main.py* program respectively.

+5. NOTES: 1) On the first run, the program will download about 800MB of data corresponding to the spaCy models.
+2) The program needs at least 1GB of free memory to load the spaCy models.
+3) At runtime, the program will print on screen each of the entities found in the following format: wikidataID, entity label, ES score, ES entity label.
+This is not the file output, it is only a runtime output to give feedback to the user.

+## 4. Concurrency

+Our program tries to scalate by using multiprocessing when disambiguating entities.
+It disambiguates 30 parallel entities (at most) at a time.
+The latter parameter is configurable

-## 4. Limitations
+## 5. Limitations

 After inspection of our results we found out that spaCy is not good at detecting religious entities (e.g. God, Holy Spirit).
 In addition to this, we did not find a way to discard non-existing entities (e.g. Non-famous humans who are not in wikipedia) other than the cosine similarity filtering.
 Finally, our execution speed is not optimal due to the use of Virtuoso external server.